8 Momentum equation

 \[ \begin{align} \int_0^{L_x}u\frac{\partial\nabla\cdot\mathbf{v}}{\partial x}dx &= \left[u\nabla\cdot\mathbf{v}\right]_0^{L_x} - \int_0^{L_x}\frac{\partial u}{\partial x}\nabla\cdot\mathbf{v}dx. \end{align} \]

-With the kinematic boundary condition $u\left(x = 0, L_x\right) = 0$ the first term is omitted.
-Therefore applies
+With the kinematic boundary condition $u\left(x = 0, L_x\right) = 0$ the first term drops out.
+Thus one has

 \[ \begin{align} \int_\Omega\mathbf{v}\cdot\nabla\left(\nabla\cdot\mathbf{v}\right)d^3r = -\int_\Omega\left(\nabla\cdot\mathbf{v}\right)^2d^3r \leq 0. \end{align} \]